manjukiranhc7/sensor_simulator/README.md

 ### Sensor simulator client:

-Sensor simulator is a mqtt client which simulates sensors behaviour, Paho-mqtt client is connected to mosquitto mqtt broker service running locally.
+Sensor simulator is a mqtt client which simulates sensors behavior, Paho-mqtt client is connected to mosquitto mqtt broker service running locally.
-User can start sensor simulator for sensor id Eg:"ABS", client id "ABS" connects to mqtt broker and starts publishing simulated temperature and humidity data for every 5 seconds for topics sensors/temperature and sensors/humdidity respectively.
+User can start sensor simulator for sensor id Eg:"ABS", client id "ABS" connects to mqtt broker and starts publishing simulated temperature and humidity data for every 5 seconds for topics sensors/temperature and sensors/humidity respectively.
 User can pass argument playbackspeed to define the rate at which data should be published.

 #### command: